sourcegraph/handbook/content/company-info-and-process/communication/index.md

 ### (Internally) Use Golinks

 Use [Golinks](https://app.golinks.io/) as canonical, easily discoverable URL for content you create.
 Also, create additional Golinks that make sense to you (ex. go/expenses in addition to go/expense-policy).
-Golinks are editable - prefer updating existing Golinks to createing new, non-conflicting ones.
+Golinks are editable - prefer updating existing Golinks to creating new, non-conflicting ones.

 ## Google Docs